fleetdm/fleet/handbook/product.md

 - Let's say a community member submits the feature request "I want the ability to do X in Fleet."
 A follow up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
 - Both of these questions provide helpful context on the underlying motivation behind the feature request when it is brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

-#### New feature request issues
+#### Feature request

-After [requesting more details](#requesting-more-details), please add the milestone associated with the current time we are along the roadmap timeline.
-For example, if the current date is June 25, 2021, we would add the H1 2021 milestone to the issue.
+If the feature is requested by a customer, the on-call engineer is requested to create a feature request issue and follow up with the customer by linking them to this issue.
+This way, the customer can add additional comments or feedback to the newly filed feature request issue.

-Feature request issues automatically include the "idea" label.
-The "idea" label provides the signal that this issue is an item the Fleet team would like to discuss at a later date.
-The time of discussion is indicated by the issue's milestones.
+If the feature is requested by anyone other than a customer (ex. user in #fleet Slack), the on-call engineer is requested to point to the user to the [feature request GitHub issue template](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=idea&template=feature-request.md&title=) and kindly ask the user to create a feature request.

 #### Closing issues